Tilicho Lake Trek- 11 days

 • Witness breathtaking western Himalayan mountain views and diverse landscapes.

 Nepal is home to many natural wonders, including some of the highest mountains, the highest lakes, the deepest gorge, the highest hotel, etc. Tilicho Lake (4,919 m) was in the first position for the most extended period as the highest lake in the world until the Kanji Sara Lake (5,020 m) was discovered recently.
-The Tilicho Lake trek is an incredible venture in the Annapurna region with an adventurous trekking route and sensational mountain panorama.
+The Tilicho Lake trek is an incredible venture in the Annapurna region with an adventurous trekking route and a sensational mountain panorama.
 You'll explore the Annapurna Conservation Area, home to hundreds of flora and fauna.
 The Tilicho Lake trail is less crowded than the famous Annapurna Basecamp Trek or Annapurna Circuit Trail.
 You'll enjoy a peaceful walk and intimate interactions with the locals.
 The Tilicho Lake Trek route ascends and descends through the subtropical forest and joins alpine woodlands before rising above the treeline.
 The route is challenging and steep, so you must be attentive while walking.

 Apart from the adventurous side, the Tilicho Lake Trek Nepal has a divine side too.
 Lots of myths and stories revolve around this lake.
 The villages you will trek to present a better understanding of the mountain lifestyle and the cultural heritage of the locals.
 You'll be walking alongside green hills and cascading waterfalls.
 Forests of rhododendron, pine, bamboo, magnolia, fir, etc., are crossed along the way, and you stay overnight in beautiful villages.